agrogeophy/agrogeo24/web/index.md

 - **Exploiting clustering algorithms for spatial analysis of geophysical data** In this workshop, you will learn the tips and tricks on how to use centroid based clustering algorithms to analyse your spatial data.
 Using examples you will see how clustering can help to understand spatial patterns in several example datasets.
 The final example will show how clustering can combine data from different remotely sensed platforms.
 With the help of an online Jupyter notebook, you will also have the opportunity to try clustering on your data!
 Bring along some example dataset to try!

-- **Introduction to SimPEG and demonstration of a joint inversion** Come and discover the powerful SimPEG framework developed at UBC.
-You will learn about its structure, the different geophysical techniques it can be used for and do some hands-on exercise on some examples.
+- **Introduction to SimPEG using an example with electrical resistivity tomography (ERT)** Come and discover the powerful open-source SimPEG framework whose development is led by UBC.
+You will learn how to set-up an inversion in SimPEG using an example from ERT, then you will get the chance to set up an inversion scheme yourselves and finally get some information on how to proceed for your own data set. *Prerequisites: a bit of familiarity with Python and a Google colab account*.

 - **OhmPi: an open-source resistivitymeter**
 This workshop is divided in three parts where participants will be able to place components on the measurements board, assemble a multiplexer and program a raspberry pi to operate the system.